Leonotis leonurus

-Leonotis leonurus, also known as lion's tail and wild dagga, is a plant species in the mint family, Lamiaceae.
-The plant is a broadleaf evergreen large shrub native to South Africa and southern Africa, where it is very common.
+Leonotis leonurus, also known as wild dagga and lion's ear, is a plant species in the mint family Lamiaceae.
+It is a broadleaf evergreen shrub, native to South Africa, where it is very common, with a wide altitudinal range from 5 m up to 1980 m.
 It is known for its medicinal properties.
-The main psychoactive component of Leonotis leonurus is claimed to be leonurine, Leonotis leonurus has been confirmed to contain Leonurine according to peer reviewed journal published phytochemical analysis.
-Like other plants in the mint family, it also contains marrubiin.
+The main psychoactive component of Leonotis leonurus is hypothesized to be related to the presence of leonurine or labdanes; Leonotis leonurus has been confirmed to contain leonurine according to peer reviewed journal published phytochemical analysis.
+Like other plants in the mint family, it also contains marrubin.
 The word "dagga" comes from Afrikaans, and derives in turn from the Khoikhoi "dachab".
-The word "dagga" has been extended to include cannabis in Afrikaans and South African English, so the use of "wild" serves to distinguish Leonotis leonuris from this.
+The word "dagga" has been extended to include cannabis in Afrikaans and South African English, so the use of "wild" serves to distinguish Leonotis leonurus from this.